Dev-Dami/Voting-App/CONTRIBUTING.md

 # Contributing to Voting-App

 Thanks for your interest in contributing!
-The goal of this document is to make it easy for you to contribute in a way that keeps the project stable and easy to review.
+This repository is maintained for Yeshua School — the goal of this document is to make it easy for you to contribute in a way that keeps the project stable and easy to review.

 ## How to contribute